Timchen0111/adjust_DRX/README.md

  [Introduction to Wireless and Mobile Networking Final project]

 ## Synopsis
- generator.m: the main program to generate ESTI bursty packet data traffic. t_pareto_rnd.m: the function returning a series of random numbers following i.i.d truncated Pareto random variables.
+ `generator.m`: the main program to generate ESTI bursty packet data traffic.

+ `t_pareto_rnd.m`: the function returning a series of random numbers following i.i.d truncated Pareto random variables.

 ## how to run
  call generator.m at the beginning of the main simulation program (**not** in the simulation loop!!!)